taosdata/TDengine/docs-en/14-reference/13-schemaless/13-schemaless.md

 ## Data schema mapping rules

 This section describes how data for line protocols are mapped to data with a schema.
-The data measurement in each line protocol is mapped to
+The data measurement in each line protocol is mapped as follows:
-The tag name in tag_set is the name of the tag in the data schema, and the name in field_set is the column's name.
+- The tag name in tag_set is the name of the tag in the data schema
+- The name in field_set is the column's name.

 The following data is used as an example to illustrate the mapping rules.

 ```json
 st,t1=3,t2=4,t3=t3 c1=3i64,c3="passit",c2=false,c4=4f64 1626006833639000000